Yutsuten/anki-lifedrain/README.md

 ## Contribute

 If you find any bugs, feel free to open issues.
-I'll try to answer / fix those whenever I can!
+I'll try to answer / fix those as soon as I can!

 If you want to help even more, fell free to open a PR too!